RBVI/stringApp/doc_automation.md

 `string protein query`

 The protein query retrieves a STRING network for one or more proteins.
-STRING is a database of known and predicted protein interactions for thousands of organisms, which are integrated from several sources, scored, and transferred across orthologs.
-The network includes both physical interactions and functional associations.
+[STRING](https://string-db.org/) is a database of known and predicted protein interactions for thousands of organisms, which are integrated from several sources, scored, and transferred across orthologs.

 ### Arguments